 Banks are balanced across almost all observable pre-crisis bank characteristics (Table 1).
-Panel A only has publicly-held-a.k.a. joint-stock-banks that published balance sheets, and Panel B has all banks including privately owned banks that did not publish balance
+Panel A only has publicly-held-a.k.a. joint-stock-banks that published balance sheets, and Panel B has all banks including privately owned banks that did not publish them.

-$^{^{26}}$ In Goldsmith-Pinkham, Sorkin and Swift (2018), identification can come from exogeneity in the shares $z{lb,pre}$ without any information from the shocks.
-This condition would be satisfied if there were no sorting between banks and locations in ways that matter for exports activity-in other words, that banks chose locations randomly on those dimensions.
+25In Goldsmith-Pinkham, Sorkin and Swift (2018), identification can come from exogeneity in the shares $z{lb,pre}$ without using information from the shocks.
+This condition would be satisfied if banks chose their locations randomly.
 However, it is likely that certain banks specialized in certain areas or commodities, and therefore those assumptions are less suitable for this context.